linepogl/impartial-pipes/doc/Mapping/p_then_by.md

 can be chained to provide multiple tie-breakers.

 It works in the same way as p_order_by, using a projection for comparisons.
-The projection must return a comparable value, that is any value that can be compared with the `<=> operator`.
+The projection must return a comparable value, that is any value that can be compared with the `<=>` operator.

 Key preservation is defined on the p_order_by function and propagated to the entire chain.